GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - provides access logs that capture detailed information about requests sent to your load balancer
   - Each log contains information such as the time the request was received, the client‘s IP address, latencies, request paths, and server responses.
 You can use these access logs to analyze traffic patterns and troubleshoot issues

+### Cross-zone

+Example, an ELB is setup for 2 AZs.
+AZ-1 has 2 instances, AZ-2 has 8 instances.

+- If cross zone is enabled, each instance will get 10% of the traffics.
+- If cross zone is disabled, each AZ will have 50% of traffics
+  - Each instance in AZ-1 will have 25% of the traffics
+  - Each instance in AZ-2 will have 6.25% of the traffics

 ### Securing network traffic

 #### Secure listener